-The Jovian system includes 63 acknowledged moons along with a few other theorized satellites.
-The four largest are called the Galilean satellites after their discoverer, Galileo Galilei.
-They include: Ganymede, the largest moon in our Solar System, Io, the most volcanically active body in our Solar System, Europa, which is suspected of having a massive subsurface ocean, and Callisto.
-Callisto is also thought to have a subsurface ocean and features some of the oldest surface material in the Solar System.
+The Jovian system currently includes 67 known moons.
+The four largest are known as the Galilean Moons, which are named after their discoverer, Galileo Galilei.
+They include: Io, the most volcanically active body in our Solar System; Europa, which is suspected of having a massive subsurface ocean; Ganymede, the largest moon in our Solar System; and Callisto, which is also thought to have a subsurface ocean and features some of the oldest surface material in the Solar System.

-Jupiter has a violent atmosphere.
-Winds in the clouds can reach as high as 620 kph.
+Jupiter also has a violent atmosphere.
+Winds in the clouds can reach speeds of up to 620 kph (385 mph).
 Storms form within hours and can become thousands of km in diameter overnight.
 One storm, the Great Red Spot, has been raging since at least the late 1600s.
-The storm shrinks and expands, but has never gotten smaller than 20,000 km in diameter and can be seen from Earth with a medium-sized telescope.
+The storm has been shrinking and expanding throughout its history; but in 2012, it was suggested that the Giant Red Spot might eventually disappear.

 We have recorded a whole series of podcasts about the Solar System at Astronomy Cast.
 Check them out here.